 It’s worth shopping around for your themes, as there are many free and paid options available.
 I’d start with the basic ones that are available for free from within your WordPress options - as you can always purchase a suitable design or create your own, at a later date.
 Obviously, blog design is something that’s both a big subject and outside the scope of today’s overview article, but I’ll look to cover it at a later date.

 So you finally have your blog set up, but you still have to get your first blog post written.
 Knowing what to write about is something we all struggle with but, if you look to brainstorm some ideas, you’ll be on the right track.
 Start by making a list of what your ideal reader and/or customer would like to read about.
 You can then add commonly asked questions to that list, along with things you’re interested in.

-It’s a good ideas to have a list of 10-12 blog post topics in mind, before you make your blog live.
+It’s a good idea to have a list of 10-12 blog post topics in mind before you make your blog live.
 Why?
-It gives you a focus for those first blog posts, by ensuring you have ideas to follow each time, until the blog writing habit has settled into your new norm.
+It gives you a focus for those first blog posts, by ensuring you have ideas to follow each time until the blog writing habit has settled into your new norm.

 However, don’t use creating the perfect list of ideas as your delaying tactic!
 The best way to get that blog writing habit settled in is to just get started.
 Aim for making it a weekly habit - fortnightly, if you’re worried you don’t have the time or commitment.

 If you want to make sure you’re setting out those first blog posts right and easily covering the basics of SEO and metadata (don’t worry, it’s not as difficult as it sounds!), check out my free blogging template, by clicking on the image below: